-A death certificate, or what is also known as a death record, officially records the time and cause of a person's passing.
+A death certificate is considered one of four Vital Records.
+A death certificate, or a death record, officially records the time and cause of a person's passing.

 Why a Death Certificate is Needed